ktkoffroth/mc-compose/README.md

 # mc-compose

-A docker compose file to bring up my minecraft server
+A Dockerfile defining the container for the Minecraft server, a docker-compose file to bring it up, and any accompanying scripts.